What to Expect on Your Trip

 When Your Driver Arrives

 All drivers receive sensitivity and safety training.
 They’ll ask for your name to ensure they’re picking up the correct person.
-If your driver arrives in a wheelchair-accessible vehicle, let them know if you’d like to use the lift to board the vehicle.
+If your driver arrives in a wheelchair-accessible vehicle, let them know if you need a lift or ramp to board.

-Even if you have a personal care attendant (PCA) traveling with you, your driver will assist you door-to-door to and from the RIDE vehicle.
+Even if you have a personal care attendant (PCA) traveling with you, your driver will assist you door-to-door to and from the vehicle.
 However, your driver can’t accompany you inside your home, or past the main lobby of a building.